mmtekin/atp-tennis-predictor-analysis/README.md

 2. **Player Attributes**
    - Rank and rank points: Used as-is (missing values indicate unranked players)
+   - Age distribution before and after imputation:

+<iframe
+src="assets/ageBeforeImputation.html"
+width="800"
+height="400"
+frameborder="0"
+></iframe>

+<iframe
+src="assets/ageAfterImputation.html"
+width="800"
+height="400"
+frameborder="0"
+></iframe>

+As shown in the distributions above, age imputation had minimal impact on my dataset since the vast majority of players had their ages recorded.
+The distributions before and after imputation are nearly identical, confirming that missing age values were not a significant concern for my analysis.

-   - Age and hand: Complete in our dataset
+   - Hand: Complete in my dataset
    - Surface: No missing values in selected tournaments

 3. **Tournament Information**
    - All selected fields (date, surface, level, round) are complete
    - Draw size is consistently recorded

-The transformation process ensured that our final dataset contains no missing values that would impact our prediction task.
+The transformation process ensured that the final dataset contains no missing values that would impact the prediction task.

 ## Framing a Prediction Problem

-I have formulated our analysis as a **binary classification problem** to predict tennis match outcomes.
-This framing aligns naturally with the binary nature of tennis matches (win/loss) and builds upon the insights gained from our exploratory analysis.
+I have formulated my analysis as a **binary classification problem** to predict tennis match outcomes.

-### Prediction Task
+### Prediction Task Details
+- **Type**: Binary Classification (two possible outcomes: win or loss)
-- **Target Variable**: `did_p1_win` (1 if Player 1 wins, 0 if Player 1 loses)
+- **Response Variable**: `did_p1_win` (1 if Player 1 wins, 0 if Player 1 loses)
-- **Type**: Binary Classification
-- **Goal**: Predict match winner before the match begins

-### Feature Selection
-I carefully selected features that would be known before a match starts, ensuring my model could make real-world predictions:

-1. **Player Rankings**
-   - Player 1 and 2 ATP rankings (`p1_rank`, `p2_rank`)
-   - Ranking points (`p1_rank_points`, `p2_rank_points`)
-   - Our earlier analysis showed ranking difference is highly predictive of match outcomes

-2. **Player Characteristics**
-   - Ages (`p1_age`, `p2_age`)
-   - Dominant hands (`p1_hand`, `p2_hand`)
-   - Age analysis showed younger players often have an advantage

-3. **Match Context**
-   - Court surface (`surface`)
-   - Our aggregate analysis showed surface affects win rates across ranking tiers
+  - This variable was chosen because it directly represents the match outcome we want to predict
+  - The binary nature aligns with the fundamental win/loss structure of tennis matches

 ### Evaluation Metric
 I chose **accuracy** as my primary evaluation metric for several reasons:
-1. My dataset is perfectly balanced due to my transformation approach (each match appears twice with players swapped)
+1. The dataset is perfectly balanced due to my transformation approach (each match appears twice with players swapped)
-2. False positives and false negatives are equally important in match prediction
+2. False positives and false negatives are equally important in tennis match prediction
-3. Accuracy provides a straightforward interpretation: the proportion of matches I predict correctly
+3. Accuracy provides an intuitive interpretation for stakeholders: "What percentage of matches did we predict correctly?"

-This framing allows me to build upon my exploratory insights, particularly the strong relationship between ranking differences and match outcomes, while maintaining practical applicability for real-world match prediction.
+Alternative metrics like F1-score or AUC-ROC were considered but not chosen since:
+- The classes are balanced, so accuracy isn't biased
+- We care equally about both types of errors (false positives/negatives)
+- Stakeholders (coaches, analysts) prefer the straightforward interpretation of accuracy

+### Time of Prediction Considerations
+The model only uses information that would be known before a match starts:
+- Player rankings and points (published weekly)
+- Player characteristics (age, dominant hand)
+- Tournament context (surface, round, level)
+- Historical performance metrics (Elo ratings calculated from past matches)

+This ensures the model makes realistic predictions that could be used in practice, without relying on in-match statistics or post-match data.

 ## Baseline Model